 Inputs, Conditional: Notification endpoint for EAC Notification for the S-NSSAI.
+In support of the Session Continuity the list of S-NSSAI(s) registered by the UE in the source system.

 The S-NSSAI(s) parameter is a list of one or more network slices for which the number of UEs registered with a network slice is to be updated and checked if the maximum number of UEs per network slice threshold has already been reached.